CSCI-40500-01-77100-01-Spring-2020/Observer-Pattern-Instructions/README.md

 1. "Accept" the project [invitation] in GitHub Classrooms.
 This will create a personal private repository.
 1. Clone the repository you just created.
 Information on using Git and GitHub can be found in our Bb class.
 1. You are to fill-in the code marked with `TODO` in the starter code.
+    1. While you are allowed to add fields, the **only code you should write** is where the TODO comments are.
+    1. **No other parameterized constructors or methods are necessary**.
+You may add a default (no-arg) constructor if desired.
+    1. You are also **not allowed** to modify the parameters or return types of any of the methods in the starter code.
+	1. Points will be subtracted for any **modifications to the starter code**.
+	1. Only additions are allowed, the additions being additional fields and code within the existing methods.
+    1. You are not allowed to use any built-in or third-party Observer types.
+    1. You may import additional packages but only from the [standard Java library][api].
 1. The code you fill-in will implement the functionality of the Observer Pattern as described in the [slides] and our textbook.
 1. Once you enter the code with correct functionality, the tests will be begin to pass (they initially fail).
 1. **You are not allowed to modify the test code**.
 You are only allowed to edit the following files and **not add any additional files**.
 Submitting changes to test code will result in a **grade of 0** for this assignment: